KernelHaven/MetricHaven/README.md

     <td>
       <ul>
         <li><code>NO_DISTANCE</code>: Won't consider feature distances</li>
         <li><code>SHORTEST_DISTANCE</code>: Computes the shortest way to traverse from the folder of the currently measured code artifact to the folder containing the definition of the feature in the variability model.
-If mutliple definition exist (e.g., supported by Kconfig), the shortes path is used.</li>
+If multiple definitions exist (e.g., supported by Kconfig), the shortest path is used.
+If variables is defined in same folder (but different file) as the code file, the value is 0.
+Consequently, such features won't be considered when computing a code metric from above.</li>
     </ul>
     </td>
   </tr>